craighulme/Vortex2plus2/README.md

 If launch authorisation fails, the relay or license server may have rejected the request.
 Newer builds show the server reason where available.

 For performance testing, launch from the game page with the normal Play in Web button.
 Reloading an already-running play page can drop the relay session.

+If a game page shows the runtime but does not connect to multiplayer, return to the game page and launch again with the Play in Web button.
+The relay session is tied to the launch flow.

 ## Credits